 **Note** if you are striving for simplicity this year and are going the shabby-chic method of paper or plastic, make a list of the things you need to purchase and where.
 (There is some cute stuff out there these days that make a table look great.
 Don’t feel bad about it, remember your goal of simplicity).
 Embrace it!

 Share with us!
 When did you have your party all set only to discover the teeny tiny thing of having no ______?
 What did you do??
 This year, join us in our vow to be prepared!
 Plan today what you will need for tomorrow.

-Take some time today to meal plan every day up until Christmas as well as Christmas dinner (I promise you will thank me later).
+Meal planning at Christmas can make the whole season so much easier!
+Take some time today to meal plan every day up until Christmas as well as Christmas dinner.
+(I promise, you will thank me later.)
 Spend time in the kitchen today taking stock of what you have, what you need, and what meals you will make your family each night for dinner.

 If you have dinner at another home or event, revel in a night off!
 Either way, it goes on the meal plan.
 Make life easier by utilizing LOOP (Leftovers On Purpose) meals and frozen meals whether they are yours or store bought.
-Once you are all planned out, make a list of ingredients you need to buy as well as perishable items you will need to buy last minute.
+Once you are all planned out, make a list of ingredients you need to buy as well as perishable items you need to buy at the last minute.

 Another way is for everyone to make something at home (enough to share family portions with anyone participating), freeze them, and swap them with friends.
 This way, you might have made a huge batch of soup, but you might end up with soup, enchiladas, lasagna, and a chicken casserole.

 Create your meal plan for the rest of the month.

 Plan your baking list so you know what you need to bake and when you’re going to do it.